roshan-singh-qa/data-driven-automation-test-java-selenium/README.md

 This repository uses Selenium, via a local Chrome Driver or a Remote Driver that connects to a Selenium Grid.

-Note: Maven needs to download the internet so this will take some time on first run.
+Note: Maven needs to download from internet so this will take some time on first run.
 The command will populate your local Maven cache to speed things up on subsequent runs.

 ## Running Java and Maven on host